andreashandel/IDEMAbook/docs/index.md

 Ongoing or ad-hoc

 ##Problems with surveillance
 Knowing numerator and denominator.
 Bias due to getting more severe cases.
 Behavior change during an outbreak.

+#### Biased Surveillance - an example {#myexamplebox}
+During the early days of the 2009 H1N1 influenza pandemic, the numbers on cases and deaths suggested that this strain of influenza might have a higher than normal case fatality ratio (the often used term case fatality rate is a bad label as this is not a rate).
+Once more and better data became available.
+It was realized that many infections initially did not get reported, and adjusting for those it became clear that the ratio of deaths to infected was thankfully not much different from seasonal influenza.

 ##Summary and Cartoon